mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - The workspace sample logs interface now responds to keyboard input from the cursor keys to move between logs.

 - Surface plots no longer spill over the axes when their limits are reduced.
+- Monitors are no longer shown on bin and colorfill plots.
+Note that if the workspace has monitors which are not at any end of the spectrum index range, the plotting could become much slower.

 Bugfixes
 ########